rsmp-nordic/rsmp_core/source/applicability/scope.rst

 Responsibility
 ^^^^^^^^^^^^^^

-The Swedish Transport Administration (STA) is providing this interface specification as information only.
-The STA is not responsible for any consequences that implementation of the specification can lead to for the supplier or any third party.
+:term:`RSMP Nordic` is providing this interface specification as information only.
+RSMP Nordic is not responsible for any consequences that implementation of the specification can lead to for the supplier or any third party.